Cecchetti Classical Ballet

 The Mabel Ryan Awards are a long-established key event in the Faculty year.
 They are intended to encourage dance quality and demonstrate the high standard of children training in the Cecchetti Method.
 The Awards are for children and pre-vocational students and there are four award levels - Lower Junior, Junior, Middle, and Senior.
 Competitors perform set classwork and perform a dance.

 The Cecchetti Classical Ballet Vocational Awards are open to vocational students in the UK and Europe.
-Prestigious awards offering support for a students’ training include the Fewster Cecchetti Scholarship, the Barbara Geoghegan Award, the Promising Dancer and Musicality Award.
+Prestigious awards offering support for students training include the Fewster Cecchetti Scholarship, the Barbara Geoghegan Award, and the Promising Dancer and Musicality Award.
 The competition attracts the highest level of talented young dancers from our vocational training schools and is adjudicated by professional company dancers and directors.

 The Cecchetti Children’s Awards are an opportunity for young children to gain their first experience of performing and competing in a friendly atmosphere and usually take place in London in the autumn term.